kevindperezm/crowd_exercises/palindromes/README.md

 this case, to build palindromes from a string's chars.
 So, the logic of how to build palindromes is located in classes called Engines.
 Implementing a new algorithm is as easy as writting a new Engine and modifying the app to use it.

+The default Engine implementation is a simple algorithm that always produces a single palindrome for a given palindromic string.

 Engines are located in lib/engines.